-Attribute Meaning instanceMode Changes the second option for the 'Paste as' field on the dialog to either: Instance (<element type="">) or Property (Object) The text is determined by the only a (Unstancel or (Property)) of the attribute le United</element> The text is determined by the value ('Instance' or 'Property') of the attribute's 'Initial Value' field.
-If the attribute is not applied, the option defaults to 'Instance'. instanceOwner DEPRECATED Modifies the second option of the 'Paste as' field on the dialog to: • as Instance of <element type=""></element> The text is determined by the value of the attribute's 'Initial Value' field, such as 'Block'.
-If the attribute is not applied, the option defaults to 'Element'. instanceType Modifies the second option of the 'Paste as' field on the dialog to: • as Instance of Element (ProfileName::< <stereotype>>)</stereotype> The < <stereotype>> value is defined in the 'Initial Value' field of the attribute, and corresponds to the metatype given to the stereotyped element using the 'metatype' attribute.</stereotype>
+Attribute Meaning instanceMode Deprecated mstancelvioue Changes the second option for the 'Paste as' field on the dialog to either: Instance (<element type="">) or</element> Property (Object) The text is determined by the value ('Instance' or 'Property') of the attribute's 'Initial Value' field.
+If the attribute is not applied, the option defaults to 'Instance'. instanceOwner Deprecated Modifies the second option of the 'Paste as' field on the dialog to: • as Instance of <element type=""></element> The text is determined by the value of the attribute's 'Initial Value' field, such as 'Block'.
+If the attribute is not applied, the option defaults to 'Element'. instanceType Modifies the second option of the 'Paste as' field on the 'Paste as' dialog to: as Instance of Element (ProfileName::< <stereotype>>)</stereotype> The < <stereotype>> value is defined in the 'Initial Value' field of the attribute, and corresponds to the metatype given to the stereotyped element using the 'metatype' attribute.</stereotype> Note that you can define the creation of an instance using either the instanceType attribute or a metaconstraint.
+The differences are: